FHPythonUtils/nxtheme-creator/documentation/reference/nxtheme_creator/process_themes.md

 - `nxthemebin` *str* - The path to the `nxtheme` executable used for building themes.
 - `inputdir` *str* - The directory containing the input images for the themes.
 - `outputdir` *str* - The directory where the generated theme files will be saved.
-- `config` *dict* - A dictionary containing configuration options such as the author name, and paths to layout files.
+- `config` *Config* - A pydantic datamodel containing configuration options such as the author name, and paths to layout files.

 #### Returns